rhdeck/deti-presentation/README.md

-# ic-azle-react-ts-template
+# DETI-Presentation
- Template for front-to-back IC project in Typescript
+ DFX Canister for Supernova Demo Day presentation.
+Built with Typescript, Azle and DeTi.

+Find this project deployed on the [Internet Computer](https://pax7q-vaaaa-aaaap-qanoq-cai.ic0.app/).
 ## Prerequisites

 1. DFX